JacobPfau/introspective-self-consistency/README.md

 python main.py -m +experiment=demo_1,demo_2
 ```

-## Sequence Completion Capability
+## Q0.1: Sequence Completion Capability
 ```sh
 python main.py --multirun +task=sequence_completion_capability model=davinci,text-davinci-003,gpt-3.5-turbo-0301,gpt-4-0314

 ```

-## Q0
+## Q0.2: Sequence Completion Equality

 ```sh
 python main.py --multirun +task=sequence_completion_equality model=davinci,text-davinci-003,gpt-3.5-turbo-0301,gpt-4-0314,claude-v1
 ```

-## Q1.2
+## Q1.2: Self-Consistency under

-The goal of Q2.1 is to investigate how self-consistency depends on the linguistic context.
+The goal of Q1.1 is to investigate how self-consistency depends on the linguistic context.
 We vary both _what_ precisely we ask for, as well as _who_ (which simulacrum) we ask it of.

 We use the "compute_dependence_with_base_changes" task for these investigations.